skupperproject/skupper-example-hello-world/README.md

 ## Step 4: Expose the backend service on the Skupper network

-We now have connected namespaces, but there is one more step.
-Skupper uses the `skupper expose` command to select a service from one namespace for exposure on all the connected namespaces.
+We now have linked namespaces, but there is one more step.
+Skupper uses the `skupper expose` command to select a service from one namespace for exposure on all the linked namespaces.

 Use `skupper expose` in `east` to expose the backend:

 Namespace `east`:

-    skupper expose deployment hello-world-backend --port 8080
+    skupper expose deployment/hello-world-backend --port 8080

-Once the service is marked for exposure, Skupper creates matching services on all the connected namespaces.
+Once the service is marked for exposure, Skupper creates matching services on all the linked namespaces.
 Use `kubectl get services` in `west` to look for the `hello-world-backend` service.
 It may take a couple attempts before it appears.